4 Lessons in Sustainable Impact from Leaders in Health and Climate Sectors

 Challenging prevailing norms in healthcare, Eucalyptus thrives under the guidance of four founders without traditional healthcare backgrounds, turning what might seem like a disadvantage into their strength.
 This unique perspective allows them to question and rethink established healthcare assumptions, leading to the development of a patient-centric model that emphasises high-touch care throughout the patient's journey.
 Their approach leverages technology in a way that enhances understanding and empowers patients, moving away from a paternalistic model towards one that is inclusive and patient led.

-For Clinical Director Dr. Matt Vickers, the outsider’s viewpoint is invaluable, “It paves the way for addressing stigmatized health issues with fresh eyes, focusing on what patients truly need rather than adhering to conventional practices.”
+For Clinical Director Dr. Matt Vickers, the outsider’s viewpoint is invaluable, “It paves the way for addressing stigmatised health issues with fresh eyes, focusing on what patients truly need rather than adhering to conventional practices.”
 Eucalyptus's model works backwards.
 It starts with the desired patient outcome and works its way back to the patient experience, contrary to the traditional medical training approach.
 This shift not only challenges the status quo but also opens new avenues for care that are more aligned with patient needs and expectations.

 Lesson 3: Let go of control for cross-sector collaboration

 Australia faces a major challenge in its reliance on natural resource exports.
 Simon Byrnes, Former Chief Commercial Officer of Port of Newcastle, underscores the opportunity: "We're at a pivotal moment to innovate beyond exporting raw materials to build industries that create value."
-This shift necessitates a comprehensive reevaluation of trade and business models, emphasizing sustainability and global competitiveness.
+This shift necessitates a comprehensive reevaluation of trade and business models, emphasising sustainability and global competitiveness.
 The importance of cross-sector cooperation is paramount.

 The transition in Newcastle from coal to renewable energy showcases the necessity of integrating efforts across government, industry, academia, and communities.
 The port brought together 20+ partners to prioritise key initiatives.
 "Our work was about demonstrating that we can achieve more by truly working together, than by adhering to conventional adversarial corporate practices," reflects Byrnes.
 Building a collaborative environment required time, trust, and space outside of typical organisational norms.
 New identities emerged that transcended the 'us versus them' mentality.
 Byrnes highlighted the critical role of shared goals as a foundation for coordination without ‘control’.
 Each partner could navigate complexity (and be prepared to change values, goals, methods and tasks) rather than sticking to a defined set of time, quality and cost.
 These partnerships continue to chart viable routes for innovative energy models, underscoring that systemic change is feasible only through collective effort.